MoDNS/MoDNS/docs/API.md

 - `application/gzip` for gzipped tarballs (`.tar.gz` files)
 - `text/plain` for a URL pointing to a file to download which uses one of the above encodings

+Returns:
+- `201 Created` when succesfuly installed, with the new plugin's `uuid` as the body

 #### Uninstall a plugin

 Endpoint `POST /api/plugins/uninstall?uuid=<plugin uuid>`